RaphaelCouronne/Benchmark_RF-LR_OpenML/README.md

 1. Create an OpenML account, and generate an API key
 2. Get the GitHub code [here](https://github.com/RaphaelCouronne/Benchmark_RF-LR_OpenML)
-3. Optional : **set up Docker as presented below, for a reproducible environment**
+3. Optional : **set up Docker as presented below, for a reproducible environment** Note that files are already included in the Docker image.

 #### 2. Set up main.R